Technology Connects and Supports Farmers Around the World

 Conservation is the key to agricultural success, especially as we face modern pressures to grow more food as well as to maintain a healthy environment.

-Yet there’s nothing inevitable or automatic about improvements in seeds, machinery, and methods.
+Yet there’s nothing inevitable or automatic about improvements in seeds, machinerie, and methods.
 Breakthroughs and knowledge transfer don’t occur on their own.
 Better technology is a choice we must make every day.

 Seeds require research and development.
 Machinery needs investment and innovation.
 New methods demand experimentation.